In my first three days of selling items on Facebook Marketplace, I pocketed over $300. By the end of week two, that number crossed $700.

 These are my best ways to stay safe when selling items on Facebook:

-- A restaurant parking lot (fast-food restaurants are great because people are always coming and going… so you won’t stand out like a sore thumb, but you will be noticed if anything goes wrong)
+Those are the BEST locations because people are always coming & going… so you won’t stand out like a sore thumb, but you will be noticed if anything goes wrong.

 Ideally, the spot you choose to meet a buyer will be super close to your home or job and have more than one way that you can leave to go back to your house or office.
 (I let the other person “leave” first — that way, they won’t know which way I’m going to go and can’t follow me.)